P-p-H-d/mlib/README.md

 ##### M\_CSTR(format, ...)

-Return a constant string constructed based on the printf-liked formated string and its arguments.
+Return a constant string constructed based on the printf-liked formatted string and its arguments.

 The string is constructed at run time and uses a temporary space on the stack.